|

 the catch-all strong opening bid).

-other preempts include weak jump overcalls, weak double-
+weak three bids, other preempts include weak jump overcalls,

-jump game raises, and perhaps weak jump shifts.
-How about
+weak double- jump game raises, and perhaps weak jump shifts.

-you and your partner?
-Are your preempts "heavenly" or do you
+How about you and your partner?
+Are your preempts "heavenly"

-find jump bids more like a boomerang, missing the intended
+or do you find jump bids more like a boomerang, missing the

-target and heading back to whack you?
-In our series, we will
+intended target and heading back to whack you?
+In our

-take a look at preempt strategies, environmental factors,
+series, we will take a look at preempt strategies,

-question: why should we make preemptive bids?
-A preemptive
+asking the obvious question: why should we make preemptive

 2. Consume bidding space to inhibit accurate bidding by